What will $2,200 rent you in River North, right now?

 345 N LaSalle Dr., #1703

-Listed at $2,200/month, this 1-bedroom, 1-bathroom apartment is located at 345 N LaSalle Dr. In the apartment, you can anticipate a dishwasher, in-unit laundry, carpeting, a balcony and air conditioning.
+Listed at $2,200/month, this 1-bedroom, 1-bathroom apartment is located at 345 N LaSalle Dr. In the unit, you can expect a dishwasher, in-unit laundry, a balcony, carpeting and air conditioning.

-The building boasts garage parking, outdoor space, a swimming pool, a fitness center, an elevator, storage space, on-site management and a doorman.
-Unfortunately, pets aren't allowed.
-(Check out the complete listing here.)
+The building has garage parking, outdoor space, a swimming pool, a fitness center, an elevator, storage space, on-site management and a doorman.
+Sadly, cats and dogs aren't permitted.
+(See the complete listing here.)

 510 W Erie St., #1504